 Police Explorer Program

-The Denton County Water District Police Department charters Police Explorer Post #1190.
+The Elm Ridge Police Department charters Police Explorer Post #1190.
 The Police Explorer Program is sponsored by the Boy Scouts of America through the Learning for Life Organization.
 The program is available for ages 14 (and completed the 8th grade) to 20.

 Law Enforcement Exploring is a hands-on program open to young men and women who have completed the 8th grade through 20 years old, interested in a career in law enforcement or a related field in the criminal justice system.